-Motorized screens.
-Motorized retractable screens can provide protection for your screened-in porch when the weather gets rough.
+Motorized retractable screens, like Phantom retractable screens, can provide protection for your screened-in porch when the weather gets rough.
 Durable motors move the panels up and down tracks to block drafty breezes, harmful UV rays, and hard rain, or to lock in air conditioning or heat.
 Screens are made of a transparent high-quality vinyl solution, so they can keep out weather and pests while providing a near-perfect view to the outside.
 Motorized screens can be a wonderful addition to screened-porches in the mid-Atlantic area, enabling homeowners to continue to use their screened-in porch throughout our frosty winters and sweltering summers.

-Havana Gold.
-Trex, one of the nation’s largest manufacturers of wood-alternative outdoor living products, recently added a new shade to its collection of nine other decking and railing colors—Havana Gold.
+Trex, one of the nation’s largest manufacturers of wood-alternative outdoor living products, recently added a new shade to its collection (pictures here) of nine other decking and railing colors — Havana Gold.
 Havana Gold is designed to simulate the look of natural tropical hardware with a warm, glimmering color and realistic wood-grain patterns.
 Havana Gold decking is durable, low-maintenance, and environmentally friendly.